top of page

 This is where many purchases are won or lost after completion.
 A buyer may secure an excellent property, yet still face avoidable friction if post-purchase support is weak.

-For overseas owners in particular, property management is not an add-on.
+More than 53,000 properties in Cyprus have been transferred to third-country nationals, with 9,175 in Larnaca alone.
+The vast majority of these owners live abroad.
+For overseas owners, property management is not an add-on.
 It is part of the investment model.
 Maintenance coordination, tenant handling, check-ins, cleaning standards, building upkeep and rental administration all influence performance.
-They also influence reputation if the unit is used for short-term stays.

 What to look for in Larnaca and Pyla